wxl/blogofobe/docs/templates.rst

   % endfor
   </ul>

 If you're familiar with for-loops in Python, this should look somewhat similar.
-We create an unordered list tag and inside that list we iterate over a special Blogofile object containing all of our posts.
+We create an unordered list tag and inside that list we iterate over a special blogofobe object containing all of our posts.
 We limit ourselves to the first 5 posts by slicing the list of posts from 0 to 5.

 Each post contains various metadata (see :ref:`posts`) about the post.
 In this example we are interested in two things: the relative URL to the permalinked post as well as the title of the post.
 We create the anchor containing the relative URL ``${post.path}`` and we name the anchor the same as the post ``${post.title}``.
 The rendered HTML file will now look something like this::